jonlein/aws-tasks/ec2Instance_session1.md

 3. In **Step 14**, it asks you to remove the  Inbound security group rules. ```Please do not remove it.``` Let the rule exist as you will make SSH connection to this newly created instance.
 4. Continue to Step 15 as it is and then **launch the instance.**

+### Bastion Host

+Under instances, you willl notice Bastion Host.
+"A Bastion Host in AWS is a special-purpose instance that acts as a gateway for accessing and managing other resources within a Virtual Private Cloud (VPC) that are not directly accessible from the internet.
+It provides a secure way to access servers (such as EC2 instances) in a private subnet."
+[Read More](https://aws.amazon.com/solutions/implementations/linux-bastion/)

 ## Establish a Connection to Your Instance